 5. Jerry Smith Produce & Pumpkin Farm

 They have a traditional pumpkin patch where you can select pumpkins and other decorative gourds for your home.
 There is also a huge bounce pad for kids, a petting zoo with over 50 animals, and unlimited hayrides in the activity area.
-Of course, no pumpkin farm is complete without a corn maze, and this one is over six acres large.
+Of course, no pumpkin farm is complete without a corn maze; this one is over six acres large.

 There are tons of fall treats if you get hungry.
 They make apple cider donuts, caramel-dipped apples, and their special sugar cookies with frosting.
 During the fall season, there is also a concession selling sausages, chili, hot dogs, and pizza.